Outcoding UNIX geniuses

 • For a lambda abstraction \x.t, we generate a new type variable tx to represent the type of x.
 Then we recursively find the type tt of t during which we assign the type tx to any free occurrence of x, then return the type tx :-> tt.

-Bookkeeping is fiddly.
-To guarantee a unique name for each type variable, we maintain a counter which we increment for each new name.
-We also maintain an environment gamma that records the types of variables in lambda abstractions.
+We use StateT to help with bookkeeping.
+To guarantee a unique name for each type variable, we maintain a counter which we increment for each new name, which is stored along with the type variable assignments collected so far.

-gather :: [(String, Type)] -> Expr -> State ([(Type, Type)], Int) Type
+gather :: [(String, Type)] -> Expr ->

-gather gamma expr = case expr of
+gather gamma = \case

-I _ -> pure $ T "Int"
+I _ -> pure $ TC "Int"

-S _ -> pure $ T "String"
+S _ -> pure $ TC "String"

 f :@ x -> do